 Disruptive behavior (e.g., loud talking or audible use of personal electronic devices such as cell phones) that interferes with the study and research needs of others will not be tolerated.
 Offending individuals will be asked to cease their disruptive behavior.
-If they do not comply, they will be required by library or Department of Public Safety staff to leave the library facility.
+If they do not comply, they will be required by Libraries or Department of Public Safety staff to leave the building.

 Theft and mutilation

-Theft and mutilation of library materials are serious offenses, subject to fines, replacement costs, and/or judicial action.
+Theft and mutilation of Libraries materials are serious offenses, subject to fines, replacement costs, and/or judicial action.

-The Libraries make available information about borrowing privileges for circulating and reserve materials, as well as policies about borrowing materials from other institutions, through interlibrary loan.
+Information about borrowing privileges for circulating and reserve materials, as well as policies about borrowing materials from other institutions through interlibrary loan is available on the website.
 The Libraries report unpaid fines/fees to the bursar's office, which withholds future University registration privileges, transcripts, and diplomas until fines/fees are paid.
 Circulation policies differ at the Martin Luther King Jr. Memorial Library, the Syracuse University College of Law Library, and ESF's F. Franklin Moon Library.

 Posting of notices

-Notices, signs, etc. may be posted only on public bulletin boards.
-The Library reserves the right to remove postings that are outdated or inappropriate.
+Notices, signs, etc. may be posted only on public bulletin boards and must adhere to guidelines for posting on community bulletin boards.
+The Libraries reserves the right to remove postings that are outdated or inappropriate.

 In supporting teaching, learning, and research on campus, Syracuse University complies with all U.S. intellectual property laws, including the Copyright Law of 1976 (Title 17, United States Code), as enacted and amended.

-Animals, except those animals trained or being trained to assist persons with disabilities, are not permitted in any Syracuse University Libraries.
+Animals, except those trained or being trained to assist persons with disabilities, are not permitted in the Libraries.

-In recognition of the individual's right to privacy, protected by New York State law, the library does not release information about borrowers or materials borrowed, except as required by law.
+In recognition of the individual's right to privacy protected by New York State law, the Libraries does not release information about borrowers or materials borrowed, except as required by law.

 Patrons are prohibited to take bicycles, rollerblades, etc., in the Libraries, in accordance with University Policy entitled "Non-Motorized Wheeled Vehicle Use on University Property" (also in Student Handbook, p.
 30, 34).